sdhealthconnect/leap/ig/Outline.md

 ## API
 *We may want to cover the API for each service seperately
 ### Platform independent model
-!(image3.jpg)
+!(ig/image3.jpg)
-*We will want to cpver this in a way that makes sense for what we have*
+*We will want to cover this in a way that makes sense for what we have*
 ### FHIR platform model
 #### Releationship to FHIR
 **Possible areas to cover**